Ullaakut/dps-rosetta-docker/README.md

 `docker build .`

 On first run the DPS index snapshot will be downloaded and unpacked.
-Since those files are large it's advisable to provide a fixed mountpoint for running container with `/data/` path.
+Since those files are large it's advisable to provide a fixed mountpoint for running container under `/data/` path.

+## Endpoints

+HTTP endpoint is exposed on port 8080